 Specifically, the geographic scope includes open water and nearshore sub-tidal and tidal aquatic environments where oil was observed.
 Oil sheens in open water were observed by USCG responders, ADF&G biologists, and the RP, and documented during the spill via aerial imagery when conditions allowed.
-As such, the full extent of oil on the water's surface was not continuously accounted for.
+As such, the full extent of oil on the water's surface was not continuously accounted for because, for example, low lying clouds and inclement weather prevented planes from flying on some days.
 The aerial imagery obtained can be used as a surrogate to estimate the minimum extent of surface oil.
 However, sheen was also present on days and in areas where photo documentation was not obtained (for further explanation see aerial imagery section).